borgbackup/borg/docs/internals/security.rst

   of SHA-256 against length extension attacks does not apply to HMAC-SHA-256.

-  The authentication primitive should be chosen based upon SHA hardware support:
-  AMD Ryzen and new 12th+ Generation Intel Core processors (beginning with the Alder Lake architecture) support SHA extensions and are likely to perform best with HMAC-SHA-256.
+  The authentication primitive should be chosen based upon SHA hardware support: all AMD Ryzen, new Intel 10th+ generation mobile and Intel 11th+ generation desktop processors support SHA extensions and are likely to perform best with HMAC-SHA-256.
 Among ARM processors, support for SHA extensions varies.
   64-bit CPUs without SHA extensions are likely to perform best with BLAKE2b.